BafanaMadume/Python-week1-week4/week1study for assessment.md

     * a) Modify the loop counter to skip the current iteration.
     * b) Utilize the `next` statement (not commonly used for loop control).
     * c) **``Employ the `continue` statement to skip to the next iteration.``**
     * d) Add a conditional statement to bypass specific code within the loop.

+  ---
+  ---
+  ---

+# WEEK 2 = PYTHON FUNDAMENTALS

+- 1. Basic functions
+- 2. classes and objects fundamentals
+- 3. Error Handling Fundamentals
+- 4. Threads and processes Fundamentals
+- 5. Fundamentals of working with files

+# FUNCTIONS
+functions are composed of a name and parameters ,name and parameters are denoted by a def statement